Foreign Languages at Pomona College

 Pomona College has long embraced the philosophy that the cultural awareness fostered through foreign study is part of a liberal arts education.

-Pomona College offers thirty-two study abroad programs in twenty-five countries for its own students.
+Pomona College offers sixty study abroad programs in thirty-four countries for its own students.
 Approximately half of Pomona students study abroad before graduating.
 To assure equal access, the College charges the same fees for a semester or year abroad as for a semester or year spent on campus and extends financial aid allowances to cover the time abroad.

 The Office of Study Abroad (OSA) maintains a resource library with program information and keeps evaluations by former participants for each program.
 After consulting these materials, students may make an advising appointment with an OSA staff member to discuss study abroad options.
 The office also maintains a collection of general travel literature and materials relating to passport and visa procedures, health issues, and transportation.